DioneProtocol/odyssey-cli/README.md

 - Creation of Subnet-EVM, and custom virtual machine subnet configurations
 - Precompile integration and configuration
 - Local deployment of subnets for development and rapid prototyping
-- Fuji Testnet and Avalanche Mainnet deployment of subnets
+- Testnet and Odyssey Mainnet deployment of subnets
 - Ledger support
-- Avalanche Package Manager Integration
+- Odyssey Package Manager Integration

 ## Modifying your Subnet Deployment

-You can provide a global node config to edit the way your local avalanchego nodes perform under the hood.
-To provide such a config, you need to create an avalanche-cli config file.
-By default, a config file is read in from $HOME/.avalanche-cli/config.json If none exists, no error will occur.
+You can provide a global node config to edit the way your local odysseygo nodes perform under the hood.
+To provide such a config, you need to create an odyssey-cli config file.
+By default, a config file is read in from $HOME/.odyssey-cli/config.json If none exists, no error will occur.
 To provide a config from a custom location, run any command with the flag `--config <pathToConfig>`.

 To specify the global node config, provide it as a body for the `node-config` key.
 Ex: